9 Great Deals You'll Find Only on Costco.com

 In this digital age when everyone stores personal photos on their mobile devices, actually printing them out may not be on your to-do list.
 Who has the time, right?
 You may want to reconsider if you’re a Costco member.
 The warehouse club’s website has made it easier to preserve those special moments -- in tangible form -- without having to leave your home, says consumer expert Andrea Woroch.
 Using Costco.com’s Photo Center, you can upload images directly from your computer or mobile device and order high-quality photos, canvas prints or photo books.
 You can have the photos shipped to your home within five to seven business days.
 The shipping fee varies based on the type of photo product ordered (see the pricing list here).
 In-store pick-up and returns are temporarily unavailable due to the coronavirus outbreak.

-To use the service, you'll need to register at www.costcophotocenter.com.
-It's free, and your login information is distinct from your Costco.com login credentials.
-During the registration process, you may also want to sign up for the Photo Center's e-mail newsletter to get access to discount promo codes.
+To use the service, you’ll need to register at CostcoPhotoCenter.com.
+It’s free, and your login information is distinct from your Costco.com login credentials.
+During the registration process, you may also want to sign up for the Photo Center’s email newsletter to get access to discount promo codes.

-- Costco.com runs online-only furniture sales where shoppers can buy everything from bedroom sets to dining tables for hundreds of dollars off, she adds.
-For example, we spotted an Abbyson Clarence Fabric Euro Lounger on Costco.com on sale for $499.99.
-On the Abbyson website, the same chair sells for $679.99 -- $180 more than at the warehouse club.
-Another deep discount we found on Costco.com was Prospera Home's Dobson Leather Sofa, priced at $1.599.99.
-On the manufacturer's website, that sofa sells for $2,199.99 -- an extra $600.
+Costco.com runs online-only furniture sales where shoppers can buy everything from bedroom sets to dining tables for hundreds of dollars off, she adds.
+For example, we spotted an Abbyson Lavello 3-Piece Fabric Furniture Set (includes a lounge chair, sofa and loveseat) on Costco.com for $3,199.99.
+On the Abbyson website, you can purchase these pieces individually for a final total of $3,349.97 -- $150 more than at the warehouse club.

 McGrath notes that many of the larger furniture items sold on the warehouse club’s website include threshold delivery inside your front door for no additional cost.
 In some cases, you can even get white-glove delivery for free, which includes installation and placement of the furniture in your room of choice, as well as removal of packaging materials.